Podcast with Dr. Gil Tippy, clinical director of the DIR/Floortime® Rebecca School in Manhattan

 Functional Emotional Developmental Capacities

-Capacity 2: Engagement and relating
+Capacity 2: Engaging and relating

 Using DIR/Floortime we are encouraging our developmentally delayed children’s brains to make the new connections necessary to reach these capacities.
 Once children get to the abstract in the higher capacities, they really have the capacity to think, relate and communicate and are well on their way to reaching their potential.